 - Moving out of reach if something or someone might be unsafe;

 - Setting strong. respectful boundaries with people they know;

 - Making a safety plan for how to get help everywhere they go;

 - Being persistent in getting help from busy adults;

 - Understanding that the safety rules are different in emergencies where they cannot Check First;

 - Yelling and running to safety if they are scared; and

 - Using self-defense skills to escape and get to safety in an emergency.

-Lead the practice of these skills in the same spirit you might help a young child learn how to fasten his or her seatbelt independently, with your upbeat focus on supporting their success without turning your attention to the bad things that might happen to a person who is not wearing a seatbelt.
+Lead the practice of these skills in the same spirit you might help a young child learn how to fasten their seatbelt independently, with your upbeat focus on supporting their success without turning your attention to the bad things that might happen to a person who is not wearing a seatbelt.
 If you feel yourself becoming anxious or upset when you are working with your child, take a break and practice again later.
 Children learn much better when their adults are calm.
-This is sometimes easier said than done when you are worried about your child’s safety, but being able to practice together in a calm way is essential for your child to build his or her People Safety Skills.
+This is sometimes easier said than done when you are worried about your child’s safety, but being able to practice together in a calm way is essential for your child to build their People Safety Skills.

 7. Get Support for Yourself